 \section{Introduction and results}

-Let $\mathcal{A}_m=\{\alpha_{1}<\alpha_{2}<\cdots<\alpha_{m}\}$ be an ordered alphabet of size $m$, and let a word be made of the random letters $X_1^m,X_2^m,\cdots,X_n^m$, independently drawn from $\mathcal{A}_m$.
-The Robinson-Schensted-Knuth (RSK) correspondence associates to this random word a pair of Young tableaux, of the same shape, having at most $m$ rows.
-Now for $i=1,2,\cdots,m$, let $R_i(n,m)$ denote the length of the $i$th row of the Young tableaux, and recall that $R_1(n,m)$, the length of the top row, coincides with the length of the longest increasing subsequence of the random word $X_1^mX_2^m\cdots X_n^m$.
-Appropriately renormalized and for uniform draws, the shape $\left(R_i(n,m)\right)_{i=1}^m$ of the Young tableaux converges, in law, to the spectrum of an $m \times m$ element of the traceless GUE (\cite{Jo1}, \cite{TW}).
-In turn, any fixed size subset of this spectrum, also converges with $m$, and after proper renormalization, to a multidimensional Tracy-Wid om distribution (\cite{TW1}, \cite{TW2}).
-These asymptotics have further led (see \cite{BH}) to the study of the limiting shape of these Young tableaux when the word length and alphabet size simultaneously grow to infinity.
+Let $\mathcal{A}_m=\{\alpha_{1}<\alpha_{2}<\cdots<\alpha_{m}\}$ be an ordered alphabet of size $m$, and let a word be made of the random letters $X_1^m,X_2^m,\ldots,X_n^m$, independently drawn from $\mathcal{A}_m$.
+The Robinson--Schensted--Knuth (RSK) correspondence associates with this random word a pair of Young diagrams, of the same shape, having at most $m$ rows.
+Now for $i=1,2,\ldots, m$, let $R_i(n,m)$ denote the length of the $i$th row of the Young diagrams, and recall that $R_1(n,m)$, the length of the top row, coincides with the length of the longest increasing subsequence of the random word $X_1^mX_2^m\cdots X_n^m$.
+Appropriately renormalized, and for uniform draws, the shape $ (R_i(n,m) )_{i=1}^m$ of the Young diagrams converges, in law and with $n$, to the spectrum of an $m \times m$ element of the traceless GUE (\cite{Jo2,TW2}).
+In turn, any fixed size subset of this spectrum, also converges with $m$, and after proper normalization, to a multidimensional Tracy--Widom distribution (\cite{TW1,TW3}).
+These iterated convergence results have further led (see \cite{BH}) to the study of the limiting shape when both the word length and alphabet size simultaneously grow to infinity.
 This is briefly recalled next.